etrandafir93/utilitest/README.md

 ### Other Assertions

 The `MockitoAndAssertJ::argThat` from the previous example enables us to consume an ObjectAssert from AsserJ, that provides some basic assertions.
 The assertJ API allows us to change this type to a more specialized instance of assertion, to verify specific properties.
-For example, we can change the assertion type to a MapAssert to be able to check speciifc key-value entries:
+For example, we can change the assertion type to a MapAssert to be able to check specific key-value entries:

 ```java
 @Test